mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 Overview
 --------

+The Indirect Data Analysis interface is a collection of tools within MantidPlot for analysing reduced data from indirect geometry spectrometers, such as IRIS and OSIRIS.

 .. interface:: Data Analysis
-  :align: right
-  :width: 350
+  :width: 450

-The Indirect Data Analysis interface is a collection of tools within MantidPlot for analysing reduced data from indirect geometry spectrometers, such as IRIS and OSIRIS.

 The majority of the functions used within this interface can be used with both reduced files (*_red.nxs*) and workspaces (*_red*) created using the Indirect Data